mbernste/mbernste.github.io/_posts/2021-10-14-inverse_matrices.md

 Introduction
 ------------

 As we have discussed in depth, matrices can viewed [as functions](https://mbernste.github.io/posts/matrices_as_functions/) between vector spaces.
-In this post, we will discuss matrices that represent **invertible functions**.
+In this post, we will discuss matrices that represent [inverse functions](https://en.wikipedia.org/wiki/Inverse_function).
 Such matrices are called **invertible matrices** and their corresponding inverse function is characterized by an **inverse matrix**.

 More rigorously, the inverse matrix of a matrix $\boldsymbol{A}$ is defined as follows: